Creating a Migration Plan

 Create a migration plan to test different configurations, compare cost models, and so on.

-1. Open the navigation menu and click Migration & Disaster Recovery.
-Under Cloud Migrations, click Migrations.
+1. Open the navigation menu and select Migration & Disaster Recovery.
+Under Cloud Migrations, select Migrations.

-2. On the Migrations page, select the active migration project for which you want to create a migration plan.
+2. On the Migrations projects list page, select the active migration project for which you want to create a migration plan.

-3. From the Migration project details page, under Resources, select Migration plans and then click Create migration plan.
+3. On the migration project details page, select Migration plans, and then select Create migration plan.

-4. On the Create migration plan page, in the Basic info section, provide the following information:
+4. In the Basic information section, provide the following information:

 • Select a target compartment.